-Compared to the current CMS quality initiatives, the pool of eligible clinicians (formerly called eligible providers) will be shrinking significantly for the 2017 performance year.
-However, any clinician that bills Medicare Part B can practice reporting for MIPS in 2017.
-Considering that by 2019, when the pool of eligible clinicians will expand, the MIPS payment adjustment will be up to 9%, it is likely wise to report even if you are not an eligible clinician in 2017.
+Compared to the current CMS quality initiatives, the pool of eligible clinicians (formerly called eligible providers) will be shrinking significantly for the 2019 performance year.
+Considering that by 2021, when the pool of eligible clinicians will expand, the MIPS payment adjustment will be up to 9%.

 If an eligible clinician is a part of an Advanced APM, they are exempt from MIPS reporting.
 Current examples of APMs are Accountable Care Organizations (ACO), Patient Centered Medical Homes, and bundled payment models.